• Skip to primary navigation

 Did you try this recipe?Leave a comment + rating and let me know what you think!

-Filed Under: Dinner Recipes, easy, Fall, gluten free, Instant Pot, quick recipes, soup, vegetarian, Winter
+Filed Under: Dinner Recipes, easy, Fall, gluten free, Instant Pot, quick recipes, Soup Recipes, vegetarian, Winter

 Nutrition Facts